sebasdeweert/sebasdeweert/README.md

 ----------------------------------

 * 🌍  I'm based in Utrecht, Netherlands
-* 🚀  I'm currently working on the iOS & Android app, Backend and Frontend for [HealthyFeeling](http://www.healthyfeeling.nl)!
+* 🚀  I'm currently freelancing and working on some awesome iOS & android apps, backend and frontend.

 ### Skills